turingschool/backend-curriculum-site/module3/success.md

 ### Professional Skills

-The Professional Skills segment is made up of several pieces, all of which are to be submitted by 9AM on Monday of Week 6.
-It's suggested that you send them earlier if possible.
+The Professional Skills segment is made up of several pieces, all of which should be included in your portfolio.
+However, all of these pieces are due prior to the portfolio.
+See below:

+Due by 9am on Tuesday 2/21 (week 5):

+* Add [Meg](mailto:mstewart@turing.io) as a collaborator to your Trello board tracking 10 companies. *Make updates on any feedback she provides prior to your M3 portfolio review.*
+* Notify [Meg](mailto:mstewart@turing.io) that your portfolio is complete with your name, photo, description, three projects, and resume. *Make updates on any feedback she provides prior to your M3 portfolio review.*
-* Flower Exercise is due as a graphic organizer or gist in your portfolio; however, you need to have it complete at the **beginning of Week 5**
+* Flower Exercise.
+Send this as a gist or uploaded PDF to [Allison](mailto:allison@turing.io)

+Due by 9am Monday 2/27 (week 6):

+* Submit to [Meg](mailto:mstewart@turing.io) an outline of your job search approach for Module 4 following the supplied template. *Make updates on any feedback she provides prior to your M3 portfolio review.*
 * Following up on the [*Organize Your Shit*](backend.turing.io/professional_development/module_four/organize_your_shit) session, ensure that your GitHub, LinkedIn, and StackOverflow accounts are properly setup by linking to them in your Census account
-* Following up on the *Portfolio Tips & Tricks* tutorial, notify [Meg](mailto:mstewart@turing.io) that your portfolio is complete with your name, photo, description, three projects, and resume
-* Following the *Finding Opportunities* session, add [Meg](mailto:mstewart@turing.io) as a collaborator to your Trello board with 10 companies
-* Following up on the *Job Search Action Plan* & *Flower Exercise Follow-Up*, submit to [Meg](mailto:mstewart@turing.io) a plan following the supplied template

 ### Community & Feedback